prestonmhorne/multi-hop/README.md

-This project implements and compares three RL approaches for multi-hop circuit selection in the Tor Onion network: tabular Q-Learning, DQN with linear approximation, and A2C with linear approximation.
+This project implements and compares three RL approaches for Tor multi-hop circuit selection: tabular Q-Learning (baseline), DQN with linear approximation, and A2C with linear approximation.
+The comparison demonstrates tradeoffs between performance optimization and anonymity-preserving circuit diversity.

 Tor Project:
 - https://www.torproject.org